 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.See if you’re preapproved through Discover’s preapproval page.

-The $0-annual-fee Discover it® Student Cash Back could be a perfect tool for students who want to build their credit while earning rewards.
+If you’re a student, the $0-annual-fee Discover it® Student Cash Back could be a perfect tool to start building credit while earning rewards.
 You’ll earn 5% cash back at different places each quarter up to the quarterly maximum when you activate.
 1% unlimited cash back on all other purchases - automatically.

 That’s a stellar rate of cash back if your spending matches up with Discover’s categories each quarter.
-However, you’ll need to remember to activate the categories at the start of each quarter to earn the full bonus — a potential drawback if you prefer a simpler reward process.
+However, you’ll need to remember to activate the categories at the start of each quarter to earn the full bonus — a potential drawback if you prefer simple rewards.

 How LendingTree Rates Credit Cards?